LEAGUE7QC/LEAGUE7QC.github.io/docs/moderation-guidelines.md

 #### 5.3.3 Extended Timeout Procedure
 1. Consult with at least one other moderator before issuing
+2. Assign the "Extended Timeout" role to the user, which prevents them from writing in general chat channels
-2. Document the reason and duration in the #moderation-log channel
+3. Document the reason and duration in the #moderation-log channel
-3. Open a ticket to inform the user before implementing
+4. Open a ticket to inform the user before implementing
-4. Notify relevant parties if the user is part of a team or a member of the Captains' Council
+5. Notify relevant parties if the user is part of a team or a member of the Captains' Council
-5. Send a DM to the user directing them to the ticket channel
+6. Schedule the role removal based on the timeout duration

 ### 5.4 Immediate Action Situations
 - Immediately remove content and apply a 7-day extended timeout for users who: